-The heart is made up of four chambers, each separated by a valve that serves to keep blood from flowing backwards.
+The heart is made up of four chambers, each separated by a valve that serves to keep blood from flowing backward.
 The aortic valve is the last valve of the heart that separates the heart from the rest of the body.
-Just beyond the aortic valve is the aorta, the main artery of the body that delivers blood to all of the organs, including the brain, kidneys, and heart.
+Just beyond the aortic valve is the aorta, the body's main artery that delivers blood to all organs, including the brain, kidneys, and heart.
 Aortic valve stenosis is a stiffening of the aortic valve.
-This prevents blood from being fully and easily pumped out of the heart which can ultimately result in heart failure and death.
+This prevents blood from being fully and easily pumped out of the heart, which can ultimately result in heart failure and death.
 Aortic stenosis is a progressive disease, and once symptoms appear, it is very important to seek specialty management.
-Without treatment, half of patients with severe, symptomatic aortic stenosis will die within two years.
+Without treatment, half of the patients with severe, symptomatic aortic stenosis will die within two years.